A. J. Smitherman

 In its un-redeemed aftermath, each day brought a fresh liability in Tulsa.
 By 1925, Smitherman and his family relocated to Buffalo, N.Y., where he embarked on a newspaper journey again, establishing 1932 the Buffalo/Empire Star.
 He continued his work as a Black political leader in this capacity, and his journalistic integrity remained unimpeachable.

-For the next four decades, with the unwavering conviction consistent with his demeanor, Smitherman provided a platform for his people, a place where they knew they could lift their voices against the evils of the day.
+For the next four decades, with an unwavering conviction consistent with his demeanor, Smitherman provided a platform for his people where they could raise their voices against the evils of the day.
 A. J. Smitherman died in Buffalo in 1961.